 It’s great that you have an external microphone.
 To get the best recording you should use a pop filter (don’t have one?
 You can quickly make one from a variety of household items), and then mount your mic somewhere where it’s easy to maintain a consistent distance of an inch or two from your mouth.

-In terms of software, here are some instructions for PC, Mac or Chromebook:
+In terms of software, here are some instructions for Mac, Windows PC or Chromebook:

 Mac – if your Mac is relatively up-to-date, you should have the ‘Voice Memos’ app.
 Open that to record, and in the app’s preferences change ‘Audio Quality’ to ‘Lossless’.